Every HOA document.

 States increasingly require associations to retain and post records online — Florida's HB 1021 has required condo associations (25+ units) to publish their official records on a website since January 1, 2026, and member inspection rights are near-universal.
 If your association isn't posting yet, you're already behind — a searchable, link-shareable, HOA-owned archive is the simplest way to comply, not just organize.

 On the security side, HOA Library uses standard-grade security commensurate with other HOA platforms: logical multi-tenant isolation (each HOA's data is tagged to that HOA and partitioned server-side), encryption in transit and at rest, and passwords stored only as salted PBKDF2 hashes.
-We make no SOC 2, ISO 27001, or HIPAA claims - the application has not yet undergone an independent third-party audit, and we'd rather tell you that plainly.
+We make no SOC 2, ISO 27001, or HIPAA claims of our own — the application has not yet undergone an independent third-party audit, and we'd rather tell you that plainly.

-Bring your HOA's records into one searchable home.
+Start free trialBring your HOA's records into one searchable home.